Will Mellor says sorry for 'Strictly' tears: Why do we apologise for crying?

 The main problem, according to Dr Chaudry, is that crying is still viewed as a form of weakness, particularly by the males amongst us.

 “Men have been taught that crying means you've let your emotional guard down and you've shown that you too have weaknesses,” he says.

 “When we hear the word 'weakness', we associate that with failure and an endless list of negative connotations.”

 But actually crying is a sign of another personality trait.

-Dr Stephanie Cook is a psychology lecturer, De Montfort University Leicester believes another reason we apologise when we cry is because it goes against social norms.
+Dr Stephanie Cook, a psychology lecturer at De Montfort University, Leicester believes another reason we apologise when we cry is because it goes against social norms.

 “It’s to do with not wanting to make the person we’re with feel uncomfortable,” she explains.
 “Putting ourselves in their shoes, we know that they are expected to regulate/support our crying behaviour, and therefore we feel the need to apologise for the inconvenience.”